The best Romanian wines and wineries

 Liliac Vineyards.
 Photo source: Wine Tourist Magazine

-In the Bistrița-Năsăud County, you will find the remote village of Lechința, a land where wine was produced even before the Roman Empire by German settlers who cultivated grapevines at the foothills of the Carpathians.
+In Bistrița-Năsăud County, you will find the remote village of Lechința, a land where wine was produced even before the Roman Empire by German settlers who cultivated grapevines at the foothills of the Carpathians.

 Liliac has been producing wines since 2010 right in the heart of Transylvania, and some of its wine varieties include local and foreign varieties, such as Fetească Neagră, Muscat OttonelSauvignon Blanc, Pinot Noir, Merlot, Muscat Ottonel and Chardonnay.
-They work together with international experts and a hard-working local team, and they manually pick the grapes and carefully handle it throughout the whole process.
-So whether you're planning to enjoy a golden quality wine with intense exotic flavors or a red-purple wine with hints of berries, the wines of Liliac are something that you should try.
+They work together with international experts and a hard-working local team, and they manually pick the grapes and carefully handle them throughout the whole process.
+So whether you're planning to enjoy a golden quality wine with intense exotic flavours or a red-purple wine with hints of berries, the wines of Liliac are something that you should try.

 Jidvei Vineyards.
 Photo source: Jidvei Facebook Page

-Is Romanian wine good?
+Are Romanian wines good?